What is a mission statement?

 - Find out what your employees think of the mission statement.
 Include them in the process and ask how they would improve it.

 - Change it, if needed.
-If the mission statement no longer represents the company, it is time for a rewrite.
+If your mission statement no longer represents the company, it’s time to rewrite it!